jackfranklin/jackfranklindotcodotuk/speaking.md

 ## Upcoming

+### Generate Conf - September 13th
+In September I'm heading to London to speak at [Generate Conf](http://www.generateconf.com/).

+## 2013 Speaking

 ### Future of Web Design: Better JavaScripting - May 13th, 14th and 15th
-At [The Future of Web Design Conference](http://port80events.co.uk/) in London I am speaking again on JavaScript, looking at the new tools, techiques and approaches to speed up a developer's workflow, along with some of the pitfalls and caveats.
+At [The Future of Web Design Conference](http://port80events.co.uk/) in London I spoke about the future of JavaScript, about modernising our workflow and getting over the whole "web app" thing.
+[Slides](https://speakerdeck.com/jackfranklin/fowd-practical-javascripting)

 ### Port80: Tools for Better JavaScripting - May 10th
-I am speaking at [Port80](http://port80events.co.uk/) in Newport, Wales on May 10th.
-I'm going to be talking about better JavaScript and this new wave of "web apps", and the tools we can use to improve our day to day development

-## 2013 Speaking
+At Port80 I spoke on Practical JavaScripting - new tools, approaches and methods that can improve your day to day development.
+[Slides](https://speakerdeck.com/jackfranklin/port80-practical-javascripting).

 ### Modern Tooling on the Command Line Workshop
 On the evening of March 6th, 2013, I ran a workshop on useful command line tools that exist for JS development.